davidtwco/rfcs/text/0000-build-std.md

 - A larger `rust-src` component takes up more disk space and takes longer to download
+    - If using build-std, these dependencies would have to be downloaded anyway, so this is only an issue if build-std is not used and `rust-src` is downloaded
 - Vendored dependencies can't be updated with the latest security fixes
+  - This is no different than the pre-built standard library

 See
 [*Why use the lockfile of the `rust-src` component?*][why-use-the-lockfile-of-the-rust-src-component]